 would you tell me if I gained weight? no, because i love you

-Written by Jada Harris
+Written by Jada

 I would never want someone to comment on my weight even with the best, most innocent of intentions.
 I would never want someone that I care about to imply that my body is better or worse a certain way, that I should or shouldn’t change the way that I look, as if our relationship hinges on how well I can fit into the beauty standard.
 As if I don’t deserve to be loved at my ugliest, most hideous state, whatever that might look like.

 I don’t care what your legs look like or your arms or your abs or your shoulders.
 Genuinely do not care.
 Caring about how thin you are is deeply rooted in a misogynistic system that would rather you spend your time looking into the mirror than learning about the world.
-And believing that everyone should live in a thin, toned body is also deeply classist because the 1% create beauty standards based on whatever is most difficult for the other 99% of us to obtain, which is also always changing and unreachable on purpose.
+And believing that everyone should live in a thin, toned body is also deeply classist because the top 1% create beauty standards based on whatever is most difficult for the other 99% of us to obtain, which is also always changing and unreachable on purpose.
 And it’s also inherently racist to think that specific bodies are better than others because some of us are simply not built that way and genetically we never will be.
 And most of all– it’s exhausting.

 Don’t you think we deserve to be happy despite that?
 Do you think that people without abs or perfect skin or straight hair don’t deserve to live long happy lives anyway?
 Wouldn’t it be nice to live in a place where our bodies aren’t constantly being picked apart and judged, where our physical form isn’t a reflection of who we are?
-And you’re actively campaigning against that future by picking apart your body in front of me.
+You’re actively campaigning against that future by picking apart your body in front of me.
 If you want to surround yourself with the kind of people who would police you then by all means, but I’ve never seen you that way and I never will.
+It’s taken me a long time to learn that I am more than just a body, even if I don’t always feel like that, even if I have to convince myself.

 Next